Garnasha/Footprint-clustering/papernew/discussion.md

 ##Other considerations
 ###Singleton clusters
-The tails of singletons noted in the summary are very unlikely to actually exist as proper motifs belonging to transcription factors, especially considering their low occurences.
+The tails of singletons noted in the summary are very unlikely to actually exist as proper motifs belonging to transcription factors, especially considering their low occurence numbers.
 They are almost certainly noise, and should be ignored.

 However, their existence also indicates the amount of noise in the entire dataset, including where it might interfere with clustering algorithms.
 Any succesful clustering algorithm will have to handle such noise correctly.
-A filter which can remove such noise before clustering might work, but ideally, clustering algorithms should be made robust against this type of noise.
+A filter capable of removing such noise before clustering might work, but ideally, clustering algorithms should be made inherently robust against this type of noise.

 ###Similarity across lengths
 In designing both the distance function and the join function, it had been assumed that all sequences within a motif should be of the same length.
-Several sequences in the result contradict this assumption, including some non-trivial pairs with a length difference of 1.
+Several sequences in the result seem to contradict this assumption, including some non-trivial pairs with a length difference of 1.
-Therefore, future algorithms should *not* make this assumption, and instead find some way to interpret and represent similarity between sequences of different length.
+Therefore, future algorithms should *not* make this assumption, and instead find some way to interpret and represent similarity between sequences of different lengths.

 ##Potential improvements
 ###Distance functions
-The distance function used was a simple Hamming metric, which is relatively course.
-Several refinements are thinkable:
+The distance function used was a simple Hamming metric, which is relatively coarse.
+Several refinements are imaginable:

 ####Sequence-based refinement
 Not all distances between two nucleotides are equal: each nucleotide has